 Blue/ Green (or Red / Black) deployments

-In a blue/green deployment strategy (sometimes referred to as red/black) the old version of the application (green) and the new version (blue) get deployed at the same time.
-When both of these are deployed, users only have access to the green; whereas, the blue is available to your QA team for test automation on a separate service or via direct port-forwarding.
+In a blue/green deployment strategy (sometimes referred to as red/black) the old version of the application (blue) and the new version (green) get deployed at the same time.
+When both of these are deployed, users only have access to the blue; whereas, the green is available to your QA team for test automation on a separate service or via direct port-forwarding.

-After the new version has been tested and is signed off for release, the service is switched to the blue version with the old green version being scaled down:
+After the new version has been tested and is signed off for release, the service is switched to the green version with the old blue version being scaled down: